Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Existence and study of large mass minimizers

 \subsection{Regularity of minimizers}

-We address here the question of regularity of minimizers of \cref{minrp}.
-Applying the extensive regularity theory of \textsl{volume-constrained quasi-minimizers} for the perimeter developed in \autocite{Rig}, we readily obtain $C^{1,\frac{1}{2}}$-regularity of the boundary of any minimizer of \cref{minrp} up to a singular set of Hausdorff dimension at most $(n-8)$ (the singular set being empty for $n\leq 7$).
+We address here the question of the regularity of minimizers of \cref{minrp}.
+Applying \citeauthor{Rig}'s work in \autocite{Rig}, we show that minimizers are in fact almost-minimizers of the perimeter in the sense of \citeauthor{Tam1984} (see \autocite{Tam1984}), defined just below, to obtain partial $C^{1,\frac{1}{2}}$-regularity of the boundary of minimizers.

-Since sets of finite perimeter are defined up to a Lebesgue negligible set, we shall specify which sense we are giving to the boundary.
-Here we are not referring to the reduced boundary of $E$ (which in fact does not have singular points if $E$ is a minimizer of \cref{minrp}, as we will see), but rather to the support of the Gauss-Green measure of $E$, which is given by
+Since sets of finite perimeter are defined up to a Lebesgue negligible set, we shall specify which boundary we are referring to.
+Here the boundary we refer to is the support of the Gauss-Green measure of $E$, which is given by

-It is known (see e.g. \autocite[Proposition 12.19]{Maggi}) that for any set of finite perimeter $E$, there exists $E_0$ an equivalent representative of $E$ (that is, $\abs{E\triangle E_0}=0$) such that the topological boundary of $E_0$ agrees with $\spt \mu_E=\spt \mu_{E_0}$.
-Some authors simply denote $\spt \mu_E$ by $\partial E$, but we refrain from doing so here.